firebolt-db/godocs/docs/Guides/managing-your-organization/service-accounts.md

 1. Click **Configure** to open the configure space, then choose **Service accounts** from the menu.
 2. Search for the relevant service account using the top search filters, or by scrolling through the list of service accounts.
 Hover over the right-most column to make the service account menu appear, then choose **Create a new secret**.
-3. The **New secret for service account" menu with the newly generated secret will appear.
+3. The **New secret for service account** menu with the newly generated secret will appear.

 <img src="../../assets/images/newsecret.png" alt="New secret" width="500"/>